-The Collegiate Geospatial Intelligence Accreditation Program is managed by the USGIF Vice President of Academic Affairs, with collegiate program accreditation activities performed independently by panels of SMEs selected from the already accredited schools points of contact/deputies and other qualified members of the GEOINT community.
-The Vice President of Academic Affairs is charged with:
+The Collegiate Geospatial Intelligence Accreditation Program is managed by the USGIF Director of Education and Professional Development, with collegiate program accreditation activities performed independently by panels of Subject Matter Experts (SMEs) selected from the already accredited schools points of contact/deputies and other qualified members of the GEOINT community.
+The Director of Education and Professional Development is charged with:

-- Proposing policies, procedures, and criteria to the USGIF Chief Executive Officer (CEO) for approval.
-The USGIF CEO shall review the proposed policies, procedures, and criteria, and may specify changes as appropriate. - Administering the accreditation process based on policies and procedures approved by the USGIF CEO and render accreditation actions based on evaluations presented by accreditation package reviewers.
+- Proposing policies, procedures, and criteria to the USGIF Chief Executive Officer and Vice President of Programs (i.e., USGIF Executives) for approval.
+The USGIF Executives shall review the proposed policies, procedures, and criteria, and may specify changes as appropriate. - Administering the accreditation process based on policies and procedures approved by USGIF Executives and render accreditation actions based on evaluations presented by accreditation package reviewers.